 - IRE Medal of Honor

-Ernst A. Guillemin was born in Milwaukee, WI, on 8 May 1898.
-He received the B.S. degree in 1922 from the University of Wisconsin, Madison, and the S. M. degree in 1924 from the Massachusetts Institute of Technology, Cambridge, both in electrical engineering.
-In 1926, he received the doctor's degree from the University of Munich, Germany, on the Saltonstall Traveling Fellowship.
+Ernst A. Guillemin (IRE Associate, 1941; Senior Member, 1948; Fellow, 1949) was born in Milwaukee, WI, on 8 May 1898.
+He received the B.S. degree from the University of Wisconsin, Madison, in 1922, and the S. M. degree in 1924 from the Massachusetts Institute of Technology, Cambridge, both in electrical engineering.
+In 1926, he received the Ph.D. degree from the University of Munich, Germany, on the Saltonstall Traveling Fellowship.